hyperstack-org/hyperstack/docs/dsl/hyper-model.md

 #### Scoping and Finding

-`scope` and `default_scope`:  Hyperstack adds four new options to these methods: `joins`, `client`, `select` and `server`.
+`scope` and `default_scope`:  Hyperloop adds four new options to these methods: `joins`, `client`, `select` and `server`.
 The `joins` option provides information on how the scope will be joined with other models.
 The `client` and `select` options allow scoping to be done on the client side to offload this from the server, and the `server` option is there just for symmetry with the other options.

 ```ruby
 # the active scope proc is executed on the server